-If you would like to have your manuscript returned to you after the waiting period, please state this in writing, and include a self-addressed stamped envelope.
-Please do not send original materials and keep a copy of everything you send.
+If you would like to have your hardcopy submission returned to you after consideration, please state this in writing, and include a self-addressed stamped envelope.
+Please do not send original art with your submission.

 A proposal should give the UC Press editors and marketing staff—most of whom will not be specialists in your area—clear and detailed idea of what your book will be about.
 Your initial submission should include a letter of introduction, a proposal as outlined below, your CV or resume, and a sample chapter or two.
 There is no set format, but a good proposal will include the things outlined below.

 In a few paragraphs, describe the work.
 This narrative description should identify the audience for which the book is envisioned, explain the proposed book's purpose, how it will achieve that purpose, and what you consider to be the outstanding, distinctive, or unique features of the work.
 This narrative description should explain the proposed book's purpose, themes, arguments, scope, contribution to scholarship, and place in the literature.
 Please state your argument concisely and clearly.

 Include a detailed outline of the book with paragraph-length descriptions of each chapter.